rei289/Weather_Forecast/README.md

 This code uses python.
 If you have already used or installed python in the past, skip this section. </br>
 1. Download package from this website: https://www.python.org/downloads/
 2. Once downloaded, open package and follow instructions
 3. Using an IDE will significantly make your life easier in running and modifying the code.
-Examples of good IDE include PyCharm, Wing (IDE I used to run this code), Spyder
+Examples of good IDE include PyCharm, Wing (IDE I used to run this code), Spyder.
+You can find and install these IDEs by searching them up online

 ### Libraries
 To run this game, you need to install 3 python libraries: pandas, numpy, matplotlib.
 These can be installed simply by opening your terminal (for mac) and typing the following: